Fees

 Total amount of Fees paid for blob space (available in native units and USD)

-Mean blob fees
+Total blob fees (USD)

 Mean fees paid per blob, shown (available in native units and USD)

-Median blob fees
+Mean blob fees (USD)

 Median fees paid per blob, shown (available in native units and USD)